MicrosoftDocs/azure-media-services/media-services/latest/encode-dynamic-packaging-concept.md

 ### Signaling audio description tracks

 You can add a narration track to your video to help visually impaired clients follow the video recording by listening to the narration.
 You need to annotate an audio track as audio description in the manifest.
 To do that, add “accessibility” and “role” parameters to the .ism file.
 It's your responsibility to set these parameters correctly to signal an audio track as audio description.
-For example, add `<param name="accessibility" value="description" />` and `<param name="role" value="alternate"` to the .ism file for a specific audio track.
+For example, add `<param name="accessibility" value="description" />` and `<param name="role" value="alternate"` to the .ism file for a specific audio track.s

-For more information, see the [How to signal a descriptive audio track](signal-descriptive-audio-howto.md) example.

 #### Smooth Streaming manifest